jdevinney/bale_old/src/other_parallel/Rust/delta_stepping/README.md

 non-negative edge lengths c(v,w).

 Each vertex has a "tentative distance" during the algorithm.
-The source has tentative distance 0, and all other vertices initially have have tentative distance inf.
+The source has tentative distance 0, and all other vertices initially have tentative distance inf.
 We proceed by "relaxing" edges (in a clever order): relaxing edge (v,w) changes the tentative distance of w to min(tent(w), tent(v) + c(v,w)).
 Eventually each vertex's tent() distance becomes final, or "settled"; initially only the source is settled.